Lessons from a Digital Marketing Virtual Assistant who actually does the work:

 Without any online marketing knowledge, these friends have been able to secure work in the online space as virtual assistants, project managers and OBMs.

-The gateway into working online is through my Digital Media VA Crash Course.
+The gateway into working online is through my Unicorn Digital Marketing Assistant School.
 It’s a 5-week online program that teaches everything you need to know to start working ASAP as an online marketing virtual assistant, plus gives you plenty of job opportunities.

 Once you begin working and getting the hands on experience, you can niche down your services toward one of the freelance paths I showed you in the graphic at the beginning of the blog.